lsst/dp1_lsst_io/docs/tutorials/portal/105/portal-105-3.rst

 Click the Ruler icon (E in Figure 1), click a starting point on the image, and drag to an endpoint.
 Click the Overlay icon, check "Offset Calculation" under "Distance Tool", and set "Unit" to degrees.

-**7. Add a mask.**
+**7. Add a mask** (coming soon).
-Click the Mask icon (F in Figure 1), enter "2" under "HDU Index" to use the 2nd extension of the active image file, and click OK.
+Use of the Mask icon (F in Figure 1) will be added here.
-Alternatively, uploading a custom mask file is possible.

 **8. Add a marker.**
-Click the last icon (G in Figure 1) and select "Add Marker" to place a marker at the center.
+Click the last icon (G in Figure 1) and select "Add Marker" to place a marker (a circle) on the image.
-Click and drag it to the lower-left corner, resize it by dragging any corner, and set its label to "Object of interest".
+Click and drag to move it to the lower-left corner of the image.
-Change the label location to "NE" from the "Corner" drop-down menu.
+Resize it by clicking and dragging one of the little four boxes that appear around it.
+Open the Overlay window, set the label to "Object of interest", and change the label corner to "NE".

 **9. Add a footprint.**
 Click the last icon (G in Figure 1) and select "NIRCAM" from "Add JWST footprint".